Flexible Multimodal Text

-Wrongly assuming that digital text is accessible leads to what Stephanie Kerschbaum calls multimodal inhospitality.
-If texts are “not flexible enough for users to modify them,” they exclude users from the moment of communication.
-Deaf users, she explains, will not be able to join a discussion about an online video if there is no captioning or transcript.
+But flexibility is not automatic.
+Many digital spaces remain inaccessible to blind users, as Sushil Oswal describes (“Ableism”).
+Rigid formats prevent users from adapting content to their needs, leading to what Stephanie Kerschbaum calls multimodal inhospitality.
+When documents are “not flexible enough for users to modify them,” they exclude people from the moment of communication.
+For example, deaf students cannot engage in a discussion about an online video if there is no captioning or transcript.
+Accessibility must be deliberately built in from the start.

 Concise Text